Angevin Empire: John's accession to the throne

-Lusignan rebellion and the Anglo-French war
+Lusignan rebellion and Anglo-French war

 Following the annulment of John's first marriage to Isabelle of Gloucester, John married Isabella, the daughter and heiress of Count Aymer of Angoulême, on 24 August 1200.
 Angoulême had considerable strategic significance, and the marriage made "very good political sense", according to Warren.
-However, Isabella had been betrothed to Hugh of Lusignan, and John's treatment of Hugh following the marriage, including the seizure of La Marche, led Hugh to appeal to Philip II.
+However, Isabella had been betrothed to Hugh of Lusignan, and John's treatment of Hugh following the marriage, including the seizure of La Marche, led Hugh to appeal to Philip.
 Philip summoned John to his court, and John's refusal resulted in the confiscation of John's continental possessions excluding Normandy in April 1202 and Philip accepting Arthur's homage for the lands in July.
-Philip went on to invade Normandy as far as Arques in May, taking a number of castles.
+Philip went on to invade Normandy as far as Arques in May, taking several castles.

-John, following a message from his mother, Eleanor, rushed from Le Mans to Mirebeau, attacking the town on 1 August 1202, with William des Roches.
-William promised to direct the attack on condition he was consulted on the fate of Arthur, and successfully captured the town along with over 200 knights, including three Lusignans.
-John also captured Arthur and Eleanor, Fair Maid of Brittany sister of Arthur, but antagonised William, failing to consult him on the future of Arthur, and causing him to leave John along with Aimeri of Thouars and siege Angers.
-Under the control of Hubert de Burgh in Falaise, Arthur disappeared and John was seen as responsible for his murder, with his sister, the Fair Maid, never released.
+Following a message from his mother Eleanor, John rushed from Le Mans to Mirebeau, attacking the town on 1 August 1202, with William des Roches.
+William promised to direct the attack on condition he was consulted on the fate of Arthur, and he successfully captured the town along with over 200 knights, including three Lusignans.
+John captured Arthur and his sister Eleanor.
+John failed to consult William on Arthur's fate causing him to desert John with Aimeri and besiege Angers.
+Under the control of Hubert de Burgh in Falaise, Arthur disappeared and John was seen as responsible for his murder.
+Eleanor remained in custody until her death in 1241.
 The Angevin Empire was under attack in all areas, with the following year, 1203, being described as that "of shame" by Warren.
-In December 1203, John left Normandy never to return, and on 24 June 1204, Normandy capitulated with the surrender of Arques, Rouen, and Verneuil.
+In December 1203 John left Normandy never to return, and in June 1204 Normandy capitulated with the surrender of Arques, Rouen, and Verneuil.
 Tours, Chinon, and Loches had fallen by 1205.

-On the night of 31 March 1204, John's mother, Eleanor of Aquitaine, died, causing a rush of "most of Poitou...to do homage to the king of France".
+On 31 March 1204 John's mother, Eleanor of Aquitaine, died, causing a rush of "most of Poitou...to do homage to the king of France".
 King Alfonso of Castile invaded Gascony, using the claim of his wife, John's sister Eleanor.
-When John to the continent in June 1206, only the resistance led by Hélie de Malemort, Archbishop of Bordeaux had prevented Alfonso's success.
-By the end of John's expedition on 26 October 1206, most of Aquitaine was secure.
+When John went to the continent in June 1206, only the resistance led by Hélie de Malemort, Archbishop of Bordeaux had prevented Alfonso's success.
+By the end of John's expedition in October, most of Aquitaine was secure.
 A truce was made between John and Philip to last for two years.
-The Angevin Empire had been reduced to England, Gascony, Ireland, and parts of Poitou, and John would not return to his continental possessions for eight years.
+The Angevin Empire had been reduced to England, Gascony, Ireland, and parts of Poitou.